Perfect-Pool/onchain-madness/documentation/OnchainMadnessEntryFactory.md

 # OnchainMadnessEntryFactory

-Factory contract for creating and managing OnchainMadnessTicket pools.
+Factory contract for creating and managing OnchainMadnessEntry pools.
 Uses the Clones pattern to deploy minimal proxy contracts for each pool, providing efficient pool management and ticket operations.

 ## Events

 - **EntryPoolCreated**: Emitted when a new entry pool is created
     - `poolId`: `uint256` - ID of the created pool
     - `poolAddress`: `address` - Address of the created pool
-    - `poolName`: `string` - Address of the created pool
+    - `poolName`: `string` - Name of the created pool
-- **ContinueIteration**: Emitted when a new iteration starts for a year
+- **ContinueIteration**: Emitted when the iteration needs to be continued
     - `year`: `uint256` - Tournament year being iterated
 - **IterationFinished**: Emitted when an iteration is completed for a year
     - `year`: `uint256` - Tournament year that finished iteration
 - **ContinueBurnIteration**: Emitted when a burn iteration needs to be continued
     - `year`: `uint256` - Tournament year being iterated
-- **BurnIterationFinished**: Emitted when a burn iteration is completed for a year
+- **BurnFinished**: Emitted when a burn iteration is completed for a year
     - `year`: `uint256` - Tournament year that finished burn iteration
 - **ContinueDismissIteration**: Emitted when a dismiss iteration needs to be continued
     - `year`: `uint256` - Tournament year being iterated